mlaursen/react-md/packages/theme/README.md

 </tr>
 <tr>
 <td><code>rmd-theme-contrast-tone(color, min-contrast)</code></td>
-<td>String - The string "dark" if the color is considered light, or "light" if the
+<td>String - The string 'dark' if the color is considered light, or 'light' if the
     color is considered dark.</td>
 <td>Determines if the provided color should have a light or dark contrast using the
 luminance algorithm to maintain a required contrast ratio for accessibility.